Top Office Architects

 The Omnia Group Architects

-323 S York Road, Hatboro, PA 19040
+323 S York Rd., Hatboro, PA 19040

 About The Omnia Group Architects

-453 Johnson Street #100, Jenkintown, PA 19046
+453 Johnson St. Ste.#100, Jenkintown, PA 19046

 About OTTO Architects

 OTTO Architects was responsible for the new offices for Yorn, a real-time data and analytics platform found at 2400 Chestnut Street in Philadelphia.
 The offices are located at the base of the 35-story Center City residential tower.
-OTTO worked within the 3,600-square-foot office space to feature an open, minimalist interior.
-Exposed concrete columns, shear walls, and large cast iron piping are contrasted by the muted palette of new drywall, polycarbonate panels and carefully detailed blackened steel.
+OTTO worked within the 3,600-square foot office space to feature an open, minimalist interior.
+Exposed concrete columns, shear walls, and large cast-iron piping are contrasted by the muted palette of new drywall, polycarbonate panels and carefully detailed blackened steel.
 The 18-foot high concrete ceilings allow for multi-level use of the office space to dramatic effect, while expansive storefront windows allow natural daylight to penetrate deep within the office.
 A large, centrally located conference room provides an anchor to surrounding office spaces of various sizes.
-Open office areas containing mobile workstations may be reorganized to adapt to the needs of internal project teams.
+Open office areas containing mobile workstations can be reorganized to adapt to the needs of internal project teams.